Boris Johnson flat row: What do we know about the PM’s finances?

 Members of Parliament have to declare their sources of income.

-We know that Mr Johnson owns 50% of a home in London and 20% of a home in Somerset, which together generate a rental income of at least £10,000 a year.
-That's the point where property has to be declared by an MP but the precise rental value is not given in the register of interests.
+We know that Mr Johnson owns a home in Oxfordshire, 50% of a home in London and 20% of a home in Somerset, which together generate a rental income of at least £10,000 a year.
+That's the point where property has to be declared by an MP but the precise value is not given in the register of interests.

 He also receives payments for his books, including one about Winston Churchill, and a political novel.